Close×

 Regional sports associations

-The development of sports on the island of Montreal is partly based on its ecosystem of regional sports associations.
-These associations cover different areas, including the entire island or specific territories within the Quebec Games regions (Montreal, Lac-Saint-Louis, Bourassa).
-Regardless of the territory covered, the associations' primary objective is to develop their sport within their territory.
+The development of sports on the island of Montreal is partly driven by its network of regional sports associations.
+These associations cover different areas, ranging from the entire island to specific territories within the Quebec Games regions (Montreal, Lac-Saint-Louis, Bourassa).
+Regardless of the area they cover, the associations’ primary goal is to promote their sport within their respective regions.

-This development can take various forms, including regional sports governance, support for local clubs, the establishment of leagues or competition networks, consultation, and promotion.
-The mandate and roles of regional sports associations may differ from one sport to another, depending on their historical development or the provisions governing them at the provincial sports federation level.
+This development can take various forms, including regional sports governance, support for local clubs, the establishment of leagues or competition networks, coordination, and promotion.
+The mandate and roles of regional sports associations may vary from one sport to another, depending on their historical development or the regulations governing them at the provincial sports federation level.

-In addition, some sports use the word association at the local level.
-It is therefore important to distinguish between a local association, which acts more like a club, and a regional association, which brings together several clubs in its territory.
+In addition, some sports use the term “association” at the local level.
+It is therefore important to clearly distinguish between a local association, which functions more like a club, and a regional association, which brings together several clubs within its territory.

-*This list includes regional sports associations recognized by the City of Montreal and federations responsible for sports development in the area.
+*This list includes regional sports associations recognized by the City of Montreal and the federations responsible for promoting sports development in the area.

 What is a regional sports association?

-An organization whose members share a common interest in the regional development of one or more sports recognized by a provincial or national sports federation or by an official body.
+An organization composed of members who share a common interest in the regional development of one or more sports recognized by a provincial or national sports federation or by an official governing body.
 It promotes and supports the healthy development of athletes and their sport, at both the recreational and competitive levels:

-• by extending the mission of its sports federation to the region, where applicable;
+• by extending the scope of its sports federation's mission to the region, where appropriate;

-• by supervising, and sometimes directing, competitions in his sport within the territory;
+• by overseeing, and sometimes organizing, competitions in their sport within the region;

-• by supporting the organization and staging of events at various levels, such as the regional finals of the Jeux du Québec and the Jeux de Montréal;
+• by supporting the organization and staging of events at various levels, such as the regional finals of the Quebec Games and the Montreal Games;

-• by offering services to its members, such as training for coaches, officials, or other types of services;
+• by providing services to its members, such as training for coaches and officials, or other types of services;

-• by promoting the development and supervision of local clubs and athletes under its responsibility;
+• by promoting the development and support of local clubs and athletes under its purview;

 • by promoting consultation and collaboration among its members and consultation with partner organizations;

-• by ensuring compliance with the rules of the sports federation, both in terms of technical aspects and in terms of safety and ethical practices;
+• by ensuring compliance with the sports federation’s rules, both in technical matters and in terms of safety and ethical practices;

-• by establishing democratic and transparent regional consultation structures;
+• by establishing democratic and transparent regional consultative bodies;

-• by recruiting and training competent volunteers to ensure the sound management and optimal development of its sport
+• by recruiting and training qualified volunteers to ensure the sound management and optimal development of its sport